Our People: Sasha

 “Technology brings huge value to people and organisations.
-That’s why across all the areas I’ve worked in – operational research, consulting and now project and programme management – I’ve always kept the tech side of things going.
+That is why across all the areas I’ve worked in I’ve always kept my interest and involvement in technology.

 “I decided to join KPMG because I knew it would open up a variety of opportunities.
-I like that there’s a lot of scope to grow and learn both within the firm, but also globally.
-The other big attraction for me was the fact that they really do respect your individuality.
-I like being appreciated for who I am as well as what I can bring to the table.
+I like that there is a lot of scope to grow and learn both within the UK firm, but also globally.
+The other big attraction for me was the fact that KPMG do respect your individuality.

 “KPMG is a firm that really delivers on its values which is really important for me, especially as a female in technology.”

 “My role involves leading a team of technology project and programme managers within the Architecture team.
 Over the past year, I’ve worked as part of a large programme delivering an ERP solution using MS Dynamics and Azure, and that has the potential to open up other opportunities for the firm.
 It was exciting to be part of that journey!
 Currently I work with our colleagues in KPMG Crimsonwing on an operating initiative.